twigphp/Twig/README.rst

 Twig uses a syntax similar to the Django and Jinja template languages which inspired the Twig runtime environment.

+**Twig version 1 will stop being maintained at the end of November 2021.**
+Please, upgrade at your earliest convenience.

 Sponsors
 --------